jayantbh/react-multi-cropper/README.md

   - The first argument is an `Interactable` event that tells you all you need to know about the event that was triggered to cause this function to fire.
   - The second argument is a dictionary of box.id's and their respective base64 encoded image contents.
 - The `modifiable: true` functionality is quite buggy.
 Usage with this prop as `true` is not recommended yet.
+- Mouse/Touchpad wheel to pan/zoom is supported.
+But touchpad zoom gesture is not.
+Example for wheel zoom is present in the examples/index.tsx